oreillymedia/production-resources/styleguide/index.md

 <ul>
 <li>
 <p>Figure 1-1.
 Figure captions are initial-capped on first word only, with the exception of proper nouns.
+No code styling within the figure name or caption.
 There is no period after figure captions, but if all captions are long and sentence style, periods can be used as long as they are used consistently throughout.</p>
 </li>
 <li>
 <p>Table 1-1.
 Column heads and table titles are initial-capped on the first word only, with the exception of proper nouns.
+No code styling within the table name or caption.
 There is no period after table titles.</p>
 </li>
 <li>
 <p>Example 1-1.
 Example titles are initial-capped on the first word only, with the exception of proper nouns.
+No code styling within the example name or caption.
 There is no period after example titles.</p>
 </li>
 </ul>